Popmotion/popmotion/docs/api/plugins/react.md

 ---
 title: React
-description: Popmotion animation, tweening and input tracking - in React!
+description: Popmotion animation and input tracking - in React!
 category: plugins
 ---

 # Popmotion x React

-Popmotion x React provides a simple interface to bring Popmotion's animation and input-tracking capabilities to any React component.
+Popmotion x React provides a declarative interface to use Popmotion's animation and input tracking with any React component.

-It uses the "function as children" pattern, so you can create declarative interactions with the DOM, SVG, Three.js, A-Frame, Pixi... anything that has a React interface.
+It uses the "function as children" pattern, so you can create declarative interactions with the DOM, SVG, Three.js, A-Frame, Pixi... anything that has a React wrapper available.

 It also has support for [React TransitionGroup](https://github.com/reactjs/react-transition-group/) lifecycle methods.